eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/credential.issuance.protocol.md

 | **URL Path**    | `/requests/<request id>`  where the request id corresponds to the ID identified by the location header returned for a [[[#credential-request-message]]] |
 | **Response**    | [[[#credentialstatus]]] `HTTP 200`                                                                                                                      |

-The [=Issuer Service=] MUST implement access control such that only the client that made the request may access a particular request status.
+The [=Issuer Service=] MUST implement access control such that only the client that made the request MAY access a particular request status.
 A [=Self-Issued ID Token=] MUST be submitted in the HTTP `Authorization` header prefixed with `Bearer` of the request.